 Mentored Research Award (MRA) Program

-The HTRS Mentored Research Award (MRA) Program provides grants for qualified fellows or junior attending/junior faculty (MDs, DOs, MBBSs or the equivalent ) pursuing clinical, translational, or basic science research projects in hemostasis and/or thrombosis under the guidance of an experienced mentor.
-Since the program’s inception in 2007, HTRS has awarded nearly $8 million for 50 Mentored Research Awards.
+The HTRS MRA Program provides grants for fellows or junior attending/junior faculty pursuing careers in clinical, translational, or basic science research in hemostasis or thrombosis under the guidance of an experienced mentor or mentors.
+Since the Program’s inception in 2007, HTRS has awarded more than $9 million in grant support for 62 Mentored Research Award recipients.

 The goals of the HTRS MRA Program are to:

-- Increase the number of skilled physician-scientists in the U.S. medical workforce dedicated to long-term research careers in benign hematology
+- Increase the number of skilled physician-scientists and investigators in the U.S. and Canadian medical workforce dedicated to long-term research careers in classical hematology

-- Support innovative research by pairing talented young physician-scientists with experienced mentors, many of whom are recognized leaders in U.S. clinical and/or basic science research in hemostasis and thrombosis
+- Support innovative research by pairing talented, promising young early-career physician-scientists and investigators with experienced mentors, many of whom are recognized leaders in clinical and/or basic science research in hemostasis and thrombosis

-- Provide trainees and junior faculty an accessible “on-ramp” into the NIH research pipeline by funding initial research programs that can spark and support K-award applications
+- Provide trainees and junior faculty in the U.S. or Canada an accessible “on-ramp” into either the NIH or CIHR research pipeline by funding initial research programs that can spark and support K-award applications (or equivalent)

-Eligible applicants must hold an MD, DO, MBBS, or an equivalent medical degree.
+- Eligible applicants must hold an MD, MD/PhD, PhD, DO, MBBS, or an equivalent medical degree.

 MRAs of $162,000 USD will be distributed by HTRS to the successful applicant’s institution in three payments: 1.
 The first payment of $81,000 USD (50% of the award) will be issued after full execution of the legal grant agreement contract between HTRS, the awardee, and the recipient institution.
 2. The second payment of $64,800 USD (40% of the award) will be issued after HTRS approves a formal 12- month progress report describing research conducted during the first year of the project period.
 3. The third payment of $16,200 USD (10% of the award) is contingent upon approval by HTRS of a final, 24-month report upon completion of the project period.